-New Delhi: The Telecom Disputes and Settlement Appellate Tribunal (TDSAT) on Monday disposed of Kashish News’s petition against Tata Sky along with the pending M.As.
+The Telecom Disputes and Settlement Appellate Tribunal (TDSAT) on Monday disposed of Kashish News’s petition against Tata Sky along with the pending M.As.
 In the hearing on Monday, the counsel for Kashish Developers told the court that the petitioner is a News Channel operating mainly in Bihar and Jharkhand Districts.
-Since Tata Sky is a DTH platform which has declared its target area to be Pan India, the broadcaster was facing difficulties on account of financial implications involved in agreeing to the RIO agreement of the respondent.
+Since Tata Sky is a DTH platform that has declared its target area to be Pan India, the broadcaster was facing difficulties on account of the financial implications involved in agreeing to the RIO agreement of the respondent.

 The tribunal noted “that there was no challenge to the regulations or to the RIO.
 The main challenge appears to be to the wisdom of the Regulator in giving liberty to DTH operators to declare their target areas.”